lamttran/intasymm/README.md

 Before using, please install and attach the required RcppArmadillo functions from https://github.com/lamttran/intasymmRcppArma with install_github("lamttran/intasymmRcppArma") and  library(intasymmRcppArma).
 Please note the packages were built under R-4.1.0.
 # Try it out
-After installing and attaching the intasymm package, you can quickly run some simulated examples by running the following code:
+After installing and attaching the intasymm package, you can quickly run some simulated examples with the following code:

 - Linear models with continuous data: summary(run_simulation_linear())
 - Cox models with survival data: summary(run_simulation_survival())